 Veterinarians are medical doctors who work with animals in a wide variety of settings.
 Most veterinarians specialize in working with small animals, large animals or with a variety of animals in zoos or wildlife parks.

-According to a career study done by the University of California at Davis (sas.ucdavis.edu), veterinarians with a small animal practice deal mainly with cats, dogs, rabbits and birds.
-Because people often consider pets to be a part of the family, owners are often willing to pay for the care that makes small animal practice the most lucrative veterinary field.
+According to a career study done by the University of California at Davis (sas.ucdavis.edu), veterinarians working in a small animal practice deal mainly with cats, dogs, rabbits and birds.
+Because people often consider pets to be a part of the family, owners are often willing to pay for any necessary care, making small animal practice the most lucrative veterinary field.
 These types of veterinarians work in offices and clinics, where small animals are brought and treated.

 Large Animal Practice